 All styles must be loaded inside the <style> tag inside the <head> tag.

-Violating one of these restrictions will result on invalid AMP.
+Violating one of these restrictions will result in invalid AMP.

-There's no point to have invalid AMP pages because Google won't event index it, and it won't show up on their search result page.
+There’s no point to having invalid AMP pages because Google won’t even index it, and it won’t show up on their search result page.

 This means, we, developers had no other choice but to remove the unused CSS codes for the AMP pages we built.

-I've tried manual way by checking each of HTML and CSS, which CSS class are not needed, then remove it.
+I’ve tried a manual way by checking each of HTML and CSS, which CSS class is not needed, then remove it.

-That way works for small site with simple CSS implemented on the page, but not for medium to large site where there are large and many CSS files to serve the page, that will be big no to go with manual way.
+That way works for a small site with simple CSS implemented on the page, but not for medium to the large sites where there are large and many CSS files to serve the page, that will be big no to go with manual way.